We had a great sail down to Cadiz from the Guadiana

 Not the sort of anchorage one imagines as picturesque, under a half constructed bridge in an industrial landscape, but actually very interesting - plus good holding.
 An ideal place to dine in a civilised manner!

-There are lovely public gardens, big, open squares and the usual plethora of enormous Spanish monuments!
+public gardens, big, open squares and the usual plethora of enormous Spanish

 We cycled right out to the lighthouse we had been watching on our way down from the Guadiana - "Castillo de San Sebastian Fl(2) 10s38m25M Horn Mo 'N' 20s.
 Aluminium Tower on Castle" (Non-sailors - that means you can see it from 38 miles away, it's 25 metres high and flashes every 10 seconds!)